akiarie/blog/words.md

   convince of anything by throwing this word in your face.
 People like that are illusionists and they have nothing to offer you but smoke, mirrors, and an empty life.
 * _logic_: human reason.
 Careful thinking that is designed to avoid absurdities and contradictions.
+* _opinion_: the truth.
+According to you.
+Basically, what you think.
+There's nothing humble about pretending that your opinion might be false--in fact, if your opinion coincides with the truth, then this is arrogance.
+[Read this](../quotes/#opinions).